leetcawthorne/fullsend-pipeline/about.md

 permalink: /about/
 ---

-# About FullSend Passive V1
+# About FullSend Automation

-**FullSend Passive V1** is an automated AI-driven publishing system that researches trending niches, generates SEO-optimized articles, and deploys them daily using a fully server-free architecture.
+**FullSend Automation** is an automated AI-driven publishing system that researches trending niches, generates SEO-optimized articles, and deploys them daily using a fully server-free architecture.

 **Tech stack:**
 - Python for content generation